filecoin-project/specs/src/algorithms/expected_consensus.md

 ## Tickets in EC

-Within EC, a miner generates a new ticket in their block for every ticket they use (or "scratch") running leader election, thereby ensuring the ticket chain is always as long as the block chain.
+Within EC, a miner generates a new ticket in their block for every ticket they use running leader election, thereby ensuring the ticket chain is always as long as the block chain.

 Tickets are used to achieve the following:
 - Ensure leader secrecy -- meaning a block producer will not be known until they release their block to the network.